-The second case in which there were almost as many opinions as there were Justices was the decision of Momcilovic v R, decided by all seven Justices, with only Justices Crennan and Kiefel co-authoring a joint opinion.
-Unlike SZGUR, all the opinions delivered were substantial ones.
+Unlike SZGUR, all the opinions delivered in Momcilovic were substantial.
 This case requires attention for additional reasons.
-The level of disagreement it produced across the Court renders it an unusually difficult matter to tally in a study such as this and requires us to emphasise the methodological principles which have underpinned these annual surveys but which are rarely necessary to consider explicitly.
+The level of disagreement it produced across the Court renders it unusually difficult to tally in a study such as this and requires us to emphasise the methodological principles which have underpinned these annual surveys but which are rarely necessary to consider explicitly.
 The compilation of these statistics is carried out using a methodology essentially derived from that which has been applied for several decades by the editors of the Harvard Law Review in that publication's surveys of decision-making on the United States Supreme Court.
 However, that method could not be applied without modification given the different traditions of opinion delivery in the two institutions, namely the lack of any practice in the High Court of delivering an 'opinion for the court, from which individual judges sometimes disassociate themselves in varying degrees'.
-The tendency here to instead follow the English tradition of seriatim opinions across the bench - admittedly waning in recent times in favour of more joint judgments - necessitated greater clarity as to what it was that those opinions to be classified as dissenting were actually in disagreement with.
 As one of us said at the outset of this series:

-Not only does the [High] Court as an institution not have a judgment written for it - there is the increased likelihood that there may not even be a majority of Justices in favour of one particular result.
-The lack of a clear majority is an accepted incident of our judicial method - the final orders will reflect varying points of consensus amongst the judgments, but not necessarily the orders favoured by any readily discernible majority of the Bench, or even those of any one Justice.
+Not only does the [High] Court as an institution not have a judgment written for it - there is the increased likelihood that there may not even be a majority of [J]ustices in favour of one particular result.
+The lack of a clear majority is an accepted incident of our judicial method - the final orders will reflect varying points of consensus amongst the judgments, but not necessarily the orders favoured by any readily discernible majority of the Bench, or even those of any one [J]ustice.

-&lt;sup>12 Lynch and Williams (2010), above n 2, 274.
+Lynch and Williams, 'The 2009 Statistics', above n 2, 274.